TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r138 - 2015-03-05 - public release
+Fixed: Crash on some vehicle sideops with vehicle patrol on (op 98, possibly 97), missed an attachmentinstancecount in the west_wav_machinegun fox2, oops.

+r137
+f30050_heli.fox2 added enemyheli locators, rest of definition handled by reinforce fpk reinforce_heli_mafr fpkd enemy_heli_mafr.fox2 - increased instances to 8
+Ivar: mbEnemyHeli
+npcHeliUpdate switches to enemyHeliList on mbEnemyHeli Disable unique characters during wargames (ocelot,eli etc)
+Option: mbWargameFemales - "Females in Invasion mode"
+Fixed: mbEnableFultonAddStaff, wasn't in right spot and was getting overridden by what it was supposed to override lol, enabled for Invasion wargame
+Added RegisterMissionBaseStaffTypes 30050 to start2nd so I don't modify MbmCommonSetting.lua and tread on other mods toes.
+Invasion missions should get normal range of soldier ranks.
+Option: mbEnemyHeliColor - "Heli type in Invasion mode"
+Workaround: Fulton disable on Invasion.
+There's some weirdness with add tempstaff count off, still happens with manual heli extract but at least the soldiers seem to be capped right.

+r136
+Mother base colletables (diamonds,plants) repopulate, requires helicopter exits from mother base as pause menu abort skips the repop count decrement (you need to do that anyway if you want to save any actions you made while on motherbase).
+Takes several visits before repop, the same as the normal game, but at least may give you some incentive to roam motherbase and zoo for them again. f30050_heli.fox2 added westheli, westheli usually has it's own fox2 but the custom fpkd issue still remains.
+Feature: npcHeliUpdate - enables 3 TppOtherHelis in mother base, update function manages routes around Mb

 r135 - 2015-03-05 - public release
 Wildard soldiers: Number of soldiers incread to #Cps/5, number of females increased to 2. mbDontDemoDisableOcelot removed.